-- In December 2021, the Trustee purchased a pensioner buy-in insurance policy from Just Retirement Limited in order to address the interest rate, inflation and mortality risk associated with these liabilities of the DB section. - The target asset strategy for the remainder of the assets held by the Trustees in the DB section is shown in the table below.
+- 8 In November 2022, the Trustees purchased a pensioner buy-in insurance policy from Aviva Life & Pensions UK Limited ("the Insurer") in order to address the interest rate, inflation and mortality risk associated with these liabilities of the DB section. - 9 In July 2023, the Trustees purchased a further buy-in insurance policy from Aviva Life & Pensions UK Limited in order to address the interest rate, inflation and mortality risk associated with the remaining known, insurable liabilities to pay benefits from the DB section (covering the Plan's deferred members and any new pensioners not covered by the November 2022 insurance policy). - 10 The target asset strategy for the remainder of the assets held by the Trustees in the DB section is shown in the table below.
 The funds selected are all managed by BlackRock Investment Management (UK) Limited (the 'Investment Manager').
 The funds are expected to deliver their benchmark index return, before the deduction of fees.